vaadin/base-starter-flow-portlet/README.md

             - ./deploy:/mnt/liferay/deploy
             - ./files:/mnt/liferay/files
 ````

+   The following steps describe how to set up the Liferay regardless of what way
+of Liferay distribution you choose: bundle or Docker image.

 3. Add the following to the end of the last line in Tomcat's `setenv.sh`
    (`/var/liferay/tomcat-<version>/bin`) before starting Liferay.
 When